Flounder vs Cod: Is One Better? Let’s Compare

 Flounder and cod are both nutritious and popular.
 Due to this, it may not be easy deciding which one you’d like for your next meal.
 It may help to answer the question, what is better flounder or cod?

 Cod is better than flounder because it contains more protein, less fat and a higher percentage of vitamins.
-Cod contains a larger number of B vitamins, potassium, magnesium and zinc.
+It contains a larger number of B vitamins, potassium, magnesium and zinc.
 Cod has a firmer texture allowing it to be used in more cooking methods.
-Cod is more affordable due to its lower price.
+It is more affordable due to its lower price.

-This article will examine all the differences between the flounder and cod including a side-by-side nutrient comparison.
+This article will examine all the differences between the two fish including a side-by-side nutrient comparison.
 In addition, I’ll compare their textures, tastes, costs, mercury levels and whether one can substitute for the other.

-The table below is a nutrient comparison between flounder and cod.
+The table below is a nutrient comparison between the two fish per four ounces.

 |Nutrient||Cod, raw (4 Ounces)||Flounder, raw (4 Ounces)|